Strasmore Research

 AND published_utc >= toDateTime('2026-06-01 00:00:00') AND published_utc < toDateTime('2026-07-01 04:00:00')

-The shorts — with a coverage hole
+The shorts shrank, and a coverage hole remains

 QueryFINRA off-exchange short volume: MU's June coverage and marked-short share